swcarpentry/DEPRECATED-boot-camps/shell_cheatsheet.md

 | `[!a-e]`               | any character that is not in the given range   |
 | `{software,carpentry}` | exactly one entire word from the options given |

+See the cheatsheet on regular expressions for more "wildcard" shortcuts.

 ### b) That wildcards are expanded by the shell before commands are run...
 ### c) How to redirect a command's output to a file...